Striker (comic): Publication history

 During 1997, the author was looking at several demonstrations of computer programmes including Photoshop and Illustrator, as they could be used to colour Striker in a cleaner, simpler and more effective way than markers.
-He remarked t0 a demonstrator that "it was a shame [that], it couldn't instantly calculate perspectives", the demonstrator subsequently recommend that Nash looked at the 3D software packages.
+He remarked to a demonstrator that "it was a shame [that], it couldn't instantly calculate perspectives", the demonstrator subsequently recommend that Nash looked at the 3D software packages.
 Three months later Nash sat down at his computer with a consultant and a copy of Lightwave and learned how to produce 3D-generated artwork.
 However, because this took up a lot of time, the author hired another John Cooper to draw Striker, until the strip was ready to be launched in 3D.
 Striker subsequently made its debut as the world's first 3D-generated cartoon strip on March 16, 1998, however, this proved to be a disaster as his retouching of the 3D images looked heavy and clumsy, and the images lacked the comic feel.
 The then editor of The Sun Stuart Higgins, did not like it and nor did most of his staff before the author decided to revert to 2D after three weeks.
 For the rest of the year, Striker was drawn in 2D by Cooper, while Nash worked with another writer on some of the stories.
 Towards the end of 1998, The Sun dubiously agreed to the authors request to publish Striker in 3D again, but this time the strip was expanded to be a double-deck strip.
 This time Nash "was reasonably happy" with the "overall look and composition" a lot better than during the previous attempt.